Best daily deals

 Can a firmware update make the noise canceling worse on your headphones?

-There have been many accounts of ANC performance declining after an update; we’ve seen this with the Bose QuietComfort 35 II and others.
+Many people have reported ANC performance declining after an update; we’ve seen this with the Bose QuietComfort 35 II and others.
 When you experience worse noise canceling after an update, try to factory reset the headset.
 After resetting the headset, try to install the latest firmware again, but only after your source device and headset are fully charged.

 A chart shows the noise canceling performance of the Bose Noise Canceling Headphones 700 firmware 1.8.2 compared to firmware 1.3.1, and it improved with the later firmware.